lukaspfitscher/hydrogen-space-elevator/README.md

-A ballone in a balloon for hydrogen. will this decrease diffusion?
+A ballone in a balloon for hydrogen, first balloon filled with normal air, so no preasure will be on hydrogen and therefor no leaking trough the walls will ocure. will this decrease diffusion?